maukoski/PerceptronSingleLayerLogical/README.md

 ## Features

-- Each neuron is represented as an instance of the `Neuron` class, which has attributes for input and weight.
+- Each neuron is represented as an instance of the `InputLayer` class, which has attributes for input and weight.
-- The network of neurons is represented by the `NeuronLayer` class.
+- The network of neurons is represented by the `OutPutLayer` class.
 This class manages a collection of neurons, the input data, and performs the necessary computations for neuron activation.
 - The network is trained through an iterative process that adjusts the weights of the neurons until a certain target accuracy is achieved.

 ## How to use